facebook/docusaurus/website/docs/api/plugin-apis/lifecycle-apis.md

 #### `setGlobalData(data: any): void`

-This function permits to create some global plugin data, that can be read from any page, including the pages created by other plugins, and your theme layout.
+This function permits to create some global plugin data that can be read from any page, including the pages created by other plugins, and your theme layout.

-This data become accessible to your client-side/theme code, through the [`useGlobalData`](./docusaurus-core.md#useglobaldata) and [`usePluginData`](./docusaurus-core.md#useplugindatapluginname-string-pluginid-string).
+This data becomes accessible to your client-side/theme code through the [`useGlobalData`](../../docusaurus-core.md#useGlobalData) and [`usePluginData`](../../docusaurus-core.md#usePluginData) hooks.

-One this data is created, you can access it with the global data hooks APIs.

 :::caution

 Global data is... global: its size affects the loading time of all pages of your site, so try to keep it small.
 Prefer `createData` and page-specific data whenever possible.

 :::